-- credit card expenditure (refer to 'Credit card management' in the 'Banking, currency and card policy' chapter); - hosting external guests/gifts for guests (refer to the 'Sensitive expenditure overview'); - staff functions, recognition and other personal expenditure (refer to the 'Sensitive expenditure overview'); - alcohol (As a general rule, Police will not spend public funds on alcohol.
-This does not prohibit employees from self-funding provision of alcohol at publicly-funded events.); - donations and sponsorship

-- koha/Pacific gifting (Koha is an unconditional gift and/or contribution given on appropriate occasions and is an integral value of tikanga Māori.
+- credit card expenditure (refer to 'Credit card management' in the 'Banking, currency and card policy' chapter) - hosting external guests/gifts for guests (refer to the 'Sensitive expenditure overview') - staff functions, recognition and other personal expenditure (refer to the 'Sensitive expenditure overview') - alcohol (Police will not cover claims for alcohol, except in specific circumstances and within prescribed limits approved at or above Assistant Commissioner level.
+This does not prohibit employees from self-funding provision of alcohol at publicly-funded events) - donations and sponsorship - koha/Pacific gifting (Koha is an unconditional gift and/or contribution given on appropriate occasions and is an integral value of tikanga Māori.
 Koha is not given in exchange for goods or services and is not stipulated by the recipient.
 Rather, koha is bestowed in good will and good faith reflecting the mana of the giver and the receiver and applies to occasions or situations where it would be culturally inappropriate to place a value.
 For further guidance, see the Koha section in the 'Sensitive expenditure overview'.
-To request funds for koha, use the Koha Request Form in Finance Forms);

-- international and domestic travel (refer to the 'Travel policy' chapter/'Sensitive expenditure overview'); - accommodation (refer to 'Accommodation bookings' in the 'Travel policy' chapter); and - transport (e.g. personal use of vehicles, mileage, rental vehicles, taxis.
+To request funds for koha, use the Koha Request Form in Finance Forms) - international and domestic travel (refer to the 'Travel policy' chapter/'Sensitive expenditure overview') - accommodation (refer to 'Accommodation bookings' in the 'Travel policy' chapter), and - transport (e.g. personal use of vehicles, mileage, rental vehicles, taxis.
 Refer to 'Road Transport' in the 'Travel policy' chapter).